-Geocortex is Pembina's internal GIS Application for viewing and searching Pembina's assets and locations, as well as viewing spatial information including roads, water bodies, control points, equipment caches, foreign pipelines and facilities, First Nations boundaries, environmental layers, and other datasets.
+Geocortex is Pembina's internal GIS Application for viewing and searching Pembina's assets and locations, as well as viewing spatial information including roads, water bodies, spill control points and data sheets, equipment caches, foreign pipelines and facilities, First Nations boundaries, environmental layers, and other datasets.
 Geocortex is available through The Pipeline.